 Though maple syrup and other sugary-sweet toppings are traditional, I prefer toppings that have a focus on flavour rather than sugar.

 - Sliced peaches with cream cheese

 - Banana slices layered with yogurt and a sprinkle of cinnamon.

-Gluten free sourdough pancakes are a delicious to use up A LOT of extra sourdough starter.
-These pancakes can be savoury or sweet, so they are perfect for breakfast, lunch or dinner!
+Gluten-free sourdough pancakes are a delicious to use up A LOT of extra sourdough starter.
+These pancakes can be savoury or sweet.
+See the section above for some fun and fancy serving suggestions.

 - Prep Time: 10 minutes